-Queulat means "Sound of Waterfalls" in the Chono people's language.
-The region was discovered by the Jesuits in the eighteenth century while searching for the mythical "City of the Casesars."
+Queulat means "Sound of Waterfalls" in the Chono language.
+The Jesuits discovered the region in the eighteenth century while searching for the mythical "City of the Caesars."

 Queulat National Park is dominated by the Patagonian Andes, with some elevations greater than 2,000 m (6,562 ft) above sea level.
 A portion of the Puyuhuapi Volcanic Group forms part of the park, specifically the area south of Risopatrón Lake.

-The park contains two small ice fields, with glaciers of up to 12 km (7 mi) long.
+The park contains two small ice fields with glaciers up to 12 km (7 mi) long.
 The main ice cap borders the northernmost part of the Puyuhuapi Channel, called Ventisquero Sound.

-The largest glaciated area is Queulat ice cap, which encompasses about 80 sq km (31 sq mi) and contains the park's centerpiece, the Queulat hanging glacier (Ventisquero Colgante) at an elevation of 1,889 m (6,198 ft).
+The largest glaciated area is the Queulat ice cap, which encompasses about 80 sq km (31 sq mi) and contains the park's centerpiece, the Queulat hanging glacier, Ventisquero Colgante, at an elevation of 1,889 m (6,198 ft).

 The second ice cap covers an area of approximately 40 sq km (15 sq mi) and is centered at an unnamed summit at an elevation of 2,255 m (7,398 ft).

-The Carretera Austral runs through the middle of the park from which the hanging glacier and the various altitudinal zones of vegetation can be viewed.
+The Carretera Austral runs through the middle of the park, from which the hanging glacier and the various altitudinal vegetation zones can be viewed.
 The roadway includes a stretch of hairpin turns named (Cuesta Queulat), a series of 21 switchbacks.

 Other attractions in the park include:

-The park is refuge to hundreds of evergreen and Patagonian Andean species, including Coigüe de Magallanes, Ciprés de las Guaitecas (Pilgerodendron), Radal, Mañío hembra, Ulmo, Tepa, Ciruelilo, Canelo, Tepu, Lenga and Ñirre.
+The park is a refuge to hundreds of evergreen and Patagonian Andean species, including Coigüe de Magallanes, Ciprés de las Guaitecas (Pilgerodendron), Radal, Mañío hembra, Ulmo, Tepa, Ciruelilo, Canelo, Tepu, Lenga, and Ñirre.

-In the southern portion of the park (Queulat mountain pass), wildlife includes mammals such as the pudú, kodkod and a variety of birds species including the Chucao tapaculo, Chilean pigeon, Magellanic woodpecker, black-throated huet-huet and thorn-tailed rayadito.
+In the southern portion of the park (Queulat mountain pass), wildlife includes mammals such as the pudú, kodkod and a variety of bird species, including the Chucao tapaculo, Chilean pigeon, Magellanic woodpecker, black-throated huet-huet, and thorn-tailed rayadito.